Syd Barrett: Band opinions

+Opinions of others

-In Saucerful of Secrets: The Pink Floyd Odyssey, author Nicholas Schaffner interviewed people who knew Barrett before and during his Pink Floyd days, including friends Peter and Susan Wynne-Wilson, artist Duggie Fields (with whom Barrett shared a flat during the late 1960s), June Bolan, and Storm Thorgerson.
-Bolan became concerned when Syd "kept his girlfriend under lock and key for three days, occasionally shoving a ration of biscuits under the door".
-A claim of cruelty against Barrett committed by the groupies and hangers-on who frequented his apartment during this period was described by writer and critic Jonathan Meades.
-"I went [to Barrett's flat] to see Harry and there was this terrible noise.
-It sounded like heating pipes shaking.
-I said, 'What's up?' and he sort of giggled and said, 'That's Syd having a bad trip.
-We put him in the linen cupboard'".
-Storm Thorgerson responded to this claim by stating "I do not remember locking Syd up in a cupboard.
+In his book Saucerful of Secrets: The Pink Floyd Odyssey, Nicholas Schaffner interviewed people who knew Barrett before and during his Pink Floyd days, including his friends Peter and Susan Wynne-Wilson, the artist Duggie Fields (with whom Barrett shared a flat during the late 1960s), June Bolan, and the Pink Floyd album artist Storm Thorgerson.
+Bolan became concerned when Barrett "kept his girlfriend under lock and key for three days, occasionally shoving a ration of biscuits under the door".

+According to the writer and critic Jonathan Meades, some groupies treated Barrett with cruelty; one said they put Barrett in a cupboard while he was having a bad trip.
+Thorgerson responded: "I do not remember locking Syd up in a cupboard.
 It sounds to me like pure fantasy, like Jonathan Meades was on dope himself."
+Thorgeson's colleague Aubrey Powell said the groupies probably told Meades this to "wind him up".

-Other friends state that Barrett's flatmates, who had also taken LSD, thought of Barrett as a genius or a deity, and were spiking his morning coffee every day without his knowledge, leaving him in a never-ending trip.
-He was later rescued from that flat by friends and moved elsewhere, but his erratic behaviour continued.
-According to Thorgerson, "On one occasion, I had to pull him [Barrett] off [his girlfriend] Lindsay because he was beating her over the head with a mandolin".
-On one occasion, Barrett threw a woman called Gilly across the room, because she refused to go to Gilmour's house.
+Other friends said that Barrett's flatmates, who had also taken LSD, thought of Barrett as a genius or a deity, and were spiking his morning coffee every day, leaving him in a never-ending trip.
+He was rescued from that flat by friends, but his erratic behaviour continued.
+According to Thorgerson, "On one occasion, I had to pull him [Barrett] off [his girlfriend] Lindsay because he was beating her over the head with a mandolin."
+Powell recalled this event, but Corner denied this happened.
+On one occasion, Barrett threw a woman across the room because she refused to go to Gilmour's house.

 Personal life

 According to his sister, Rosemary, Barrett took up photography and sometimes they went to the seaside together.
 She also said he took a keen interest in art and horticulture and continued to devote himself to painting:

-Barrett had relationships with various women, such as Libby Gausden; Lindsay Korner; Jenny Spires; and Pakistani-born Evelyn "Iggy" Rose (1947–2017) (aka "Iggy the Eskimo", "Iggy the Inuit"), who appeared on the back cover of The Madcap Laughs.
-He never married or had children, though he was briefly engaged to marry Gayla Pinion and planned to relocate to Oxford.
+Barrett had relationships with various women, including Evelyn "Iggy" Rose (aka "Iggy the Eskimo"), who appeared on the back cover of The Madcap Laughs.
+He never married or had children.